Tail-Aware Information-Theoretic Bounds for LLM Alignment under Heavy-Tailed Rewards: Conclusions and Discussions

+Combining the decorrelation and empirical-process ingredients, we obtain tail-adaptive information bounds for data-dependent selectors.
+The single-scale bound replaces KL mutual information with shifted-log $f_\theta$-mutual information and its \Renyi refinements.
+The multiscale result then lifts this control to a Dudley-type information inequality through the discretized variables $[W]_k$.
+This chaining formulation is especially useful when a single-scale information term is infinite or vacuous, but the information revealed at each resolution remains controlled.

+We apply the same tail-aware viewpoint to RLHF under heavy-tailed and adversarial rewards.
+The theory shows why KL-constrained RLHF can suffer catastrophic Goodhart under heavy-tailed proxy rewards, and why \Renyi-regularized RLHF controls reward inflation at a fixed divergence budget.
+We also analyze best-of-$n$ policies and show that their reward growth is controlled through \Renyi divergence and the sub-Weibull maximal rate.
+The numerical studies support this picture in two settings: controlled heavy-tail perturbations of reward signals and TOMPA-style token-space reward attacks.
+In both cases, higher-order \Renyi regularization attenuates tail inflation and improves the coupling between proxy and gold reward diagnostics relative to KL.

-Several limitations and directions remain for future work.
-First, the optimality of the resulting \Renyi\!-based bounds, in terms of both exponents and constants, remains to be characterized, especially in structured or high-dimensional settings where sharper localization may be possible.
-Second, our analysis assumes i.i.d.data and focuses on algorithmic randomness modeled through mini-batch sampling and additive noise; extending the framework to dependent data (e.g., time series, reinforcement learning trajectories) and to more complex training dynamics (e.g., adaptive gradient methods, multi-epoch training, and deep network optimization) is a natural next step.
-Finally, while this work focuses on \Renyi divergences and shifted-log $f$-divergences, other information measures (e.g., \Renyi divergence with $\alpha\in(0,1)$, Wasserstein distances, or hybrid integral probability metrics) may provide complementary guarantees.
+Several limitations and directions remain.
+First, the sharpness of the \Renyi-based constants and exponents should be better understood, especially in structured or high-dimensional settings where localization may improve the bounds.
+Second, while this work focuses on shifted-log $f$-divergences and \Renyi divergences with $\alpha>1$, other information measures, such as $\alpha<1$ \Renyi divergences, Wasserstein distances, or hybrid integral probability metrics, may provide complementary forms of tail control.
+Third, adaptively estimating \Renyi order $\alpha$ is an important next step.
+Similarly, \cite{ferrari2010maximum} choose $\alpha$ by minimizing an estimated asymptotic mean squared error of the maximum $L\alpha$-likelihood estimator.

-From a practical standpoint, our results suggest principled design guidelines for tail-aware learning algorithms.
-For RLHF, the theory motivates moving beyond KL penalties toward divergence regularizers that better control extreme events without overconstraining policy updates.
-It is worthwhile to investigate the use of Rényi regularization algorithms that offer quantifiable differential privacy guarantees in LLM training by RLHF.
-For stochastic optimization, our bounds highlight how heavy tails tighten the permissible tradeoff between step sizes and noise levels, and suggest that adapting optimization schedules to estimated tail indices could improve stability and generalization.
-We hope that the tools developed here provide a step toward a broader, tail-adaptive information--theoretic theory of generalization that is better aligned with the heavy-tailed phenomena observed in modern machine learning.
+From a practical standpoint, the results suggest moving beyond KL penalties when rare high-reward events can dominate optimization.
+For RLHF, \Renyi-type regularization offers a way to penalize concentrated tail exploitation without simply forbidding policy movement.
+The token-space attack experiment further suggests that such control is relevant not only for synthetic heavy-tailed perturbations, but also when reward-model vulnerabilities create heavy tails endogenously.
+We hope these tools contribute to a broader tail-adaptive information--theoretic theory for modern learning and alignment systems.